 10. Meaning of “lesser conviction”

-(1) For the purposes of this Act “lesser conviction” means a conviction in respect of which the sentence imposed is not a sentence referred to in section 9 or a sentence of life imprisonment.
+(1) For the purposes of this Act lesser conviction means a conviction in respect of which the sentence imposed is not a sentence referred to in section 9 or a sentence of life imprisonment.

 (2) Notwithstanding subsection (1), if a person who has incurred a lesser conviction that is not spent incurs a conviction (including a conviction for an offence against Commonwealth law or the law of another State or of a Territory) for which a sentence referred to in section 9 or a sentence of life imprisonment is imposed, the lesser conviction thereafter becomes a serious conviction for the purposes of this Act.